 Contributions to Travel

 In accordance with the Act (s.5.57b) a travel contribution is considered a gift.
-Travel contribution means a financial interest or other contribution made by 1 person to travel undertaken by another person.
+Travel contribution means a financial interest or other contribution made by one person to travel undertaken by another person.

 Elected Members' Professional Development Register